ZhukovGreen/presenations/can-we-have-a-better-fs.md

 ----

 What is in common:
-- all of them use some kind of a database for storing the metadata
+- all of them use some kind of a RDBMS database for storing the metadata
 - therefore all need some infrastructure
 - most of them do not support Spark for IO with the feature store and focused on Pandas